-Workplace Injury Prevention: Functional Footwear
+Workplace Injury Prevention: Using the Right Footwear

 We tend to take our mobility for granted.
 Need something from the other room?
 Walk over and get it.
 Activities like these are ones that we often don’t give much thought to – we just do them.
 But what if something happened so it was no longer this easy?
 What if an injury robbed us of our ability to perform these simple tasks temporarily?
 How would we cope?
 And that’s not even beginning to address the difficulties we would have if we had permanent damage.
 Proper footwear is a vital part of workplace injury prevention; just as much as the need to protect our eyes and hands.

-Foot Related Hazards and Injuries
+Foot-Related Hazards and Injuries

 Perhaps the most common hazard is objects that can fall or roll onto an employee’s feet.
 The basic feature here would be the steel or composite safety toe.
 This is great if the object only rolls or falls onto the employee’s toes.
 There are also metatarsal guards that provide similar protection for the top of the employee’s feet, too, which can reduce the severity of midfoot injuries that often need extensive medical treatment.

-Let’s not forget about chemical hazards, which can lead to pretty significant injuries as well, so footwear that protects against spills, splashes, and accidental exposures are a must.
+Let’s not forget about chemical hazards, which can lead to pretty significant injuries as well, so footwear that protects against spills, splashes, and accidental exposures is a must.
 These are often made of rubber, vinyl, or plastic, and need to be evaluated against the specific chemicals that the employees could be exposed to.
 Make sure to consult your safety data sheets for specific material requirements for the chemicals that you use.

-There are a number of other hazards that the proper footwear can protect against, as well, such as electrical exposures, heat and flames, hot surfaces, sanitation contamination, sparks or wetness, to name but a few.
+There are a number of other hazards that the proper footwear can protect against, as well, such as electrical exposures, heat, and flames, hot surfaces, sanitation contamination, sparks, or wetness, to name but a few.
 If your work exposes you to these kinds of hazards, make sure that the footwear you use provides the appropriate protection.

 Workplace Injury Prevention Strategy: Using the Right Shoes for the Job